rosedu/rosedu-people/CONTRIBUTING.md

 If you encounter problems, please share them in the comments.

 #### Git, hub and magic
+In order to have the code linked with the issue it solves the following flow is preffered.

 ##### You have access to this repo.
 TODO - creating branches